apple1417/willow2-sdk-mods/text_mod_loader/Readme.md

 # Changelog

+## Text Mod Loader v3
+- Fixed that the settings file would corrupt every other launch, losing your auto enable settings.

 ## Text Mod Loader v2
 - Complete rewrite for v3 sdk.
 - Removed `add_custom_mod_path`, which was never used.
 The original intent was mostly so that you